MrBoomDeveloper/Awery/README.md

 </p>

 ## ⚠️ Disclaimer
-- Awery functions as a search engine, displaying links to third-party content.
-The developer is not responsible for any misuse or legal issues.
-Legal concerns should be directed to the content hosts, as Awery is not affiliated with them and hosts no content.
+- Awery is a **tracking tool and search engine** that displays links to third-party content. **We do not host or control any content** and are not liable for its legality.
-- You can add external repositories by navigating to **Settings -> Extensions** and tapping the GitHub icon.
-Enter URLs ending with `index.min.json`.
-Note that third-party repositories or extensions may have full access to the app and could contain malware.
-Awery does not provide resources for external repositories.
+- **Users are responsible** for how they interact with third-party content.
+Legal concerns should be directed to the respective hosts.
-- This app is for educational and personal use and does not support or condone piracy.
+- Awery is for **personal and educational use** only.
+We do not condone piracy, and users must comply with copyright laws.
+- External repositories can be added via **Settings -> Extensions**. **Third-party repositories** may pose security risks, and Awery is not responsible for their content or safety.

 ## ⭐ Support Us
 > **Star the repository to support ongoing development!**